zschaeffer/dsp/06-statistics.md

 ###Q5.
 [Think Stats Chapter 7 Exercise 1](statistics/7-1-weight_vs_age.md) (weight vs. age)
 ###Q6.
 [Think Stats Chapter 8 Exercise 2](statistics/8-2-sampling_dist.md) (sampling distribution)

 ###Q7.
+Bayesian (Elvis Presley twin)
 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
+Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

 >> REPLACE THIS TEXT WITH YOUR RESPONSE